raja-harini/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Start the program
 ### Step 2:
+Initialize the values in the list
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: